Alpine-DAV/ascent/src/docs/sphinx/Actions/Examples.rst

 .. image:: examples/tout_transform_reflect_arb_000100.png

-An example of using the transform filter to reflect over a point along the x axis
+An example of using the transform filter to reflect over the x axis
 --------------------------------------------------------------------------------------------------

 YAML actions: